change-hi/change-hi.github.io/morea/hpc/experience-hpc-deep-learning.md

 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>

-* Open On Demand requires you have a strong, stable internet connection whereas SSH can work with weak connections too.
 * JupyterLab is a more common platform for data science research but there are other IDE (Integrated Development Environment softwares) like PyCharm, Spyder, RMarkdown too.
 * Using multiple GPUs won’t improve the performance of your machine learning model.
 It only helps for a very complex computation or large models.
 </div>